qTox/qTox/INSTALL.md

 **Please note that installing toxcore/qTox from AUR is not supported**, although installing other dependencies, provided that they met requirements, should be fine, unless you are installing cryptography library from AUR, which should rise red flags by itself…

+That being said, there are supported PKGBUILDs at https://github.com/Tox/arch-repo-tox

 ----

 Most of the dependencies should be available through your package manger.
 You may either follow the directions below, or simply run `./simple_make.sh` after cloning, which will attempt to automatically download dependencies followed by compilation.